 - passing two courses (at least one of which must be of three or more credits) designated for half QR credit (QR/2).

-Advanced Placement (AP) courses may not be used to meet the Quantitative Reasoning requirement.
-Courses transferred from another college or university do not generally carry QR credit, except in the following circumstances:
+Courses transferred from another college or university do not generally satisfy QR, except in the following circumstances.

 Courses used to satisfy the QR requirement also may satisfy other College requirements.